drewstopherlee/chowdown/_recipes/cream-puff-cake.md

 - 1/2 cup of milk
 - 8 ounce whipped topping (defrosted)
 - 1/4 cup of chocolate syrup
+  - Alternatively, chocolate powder or chocolate chips will work as a topping.

 directions:
 - Preheat oven to 450°F and grease a 9x13" baking pan.